dungttvms/movie_kkphim/README.md

-# HausNeo Movie Website
+# Phim Gia Lai Website

-Welcome to the HausNeo Movie Website!
+Welcome to the Phim Gia Lai Website!
 This project is built with ReactJS and allows users to browse and watch movies and TV shows.
-You can visit the website at [https://hausneo-movie.netlify.app/](https://hausneo-movie.netlify.app/).
+You can visit the website at [https://phimgialai.netlify.app/](https://phimgialai.netlify.app/).

 ## Features